How to Compare Breakdown Insurance Plans

 USAA breakdown insurance, offered through Assurant Solutions, offers comprehensive protection for vehicles that are 10 years old or newer with less than 115,000 miles on the odometer.
 However, the plan can’t be renewed once it expires or the car goes over the mileage limit.
 The plan also includes roadside assistance (up to $100), substitute transportation (up to $250 per occurrence) and travel reimbursement (up to $300 per occurrence).

-Mechanical breakdown insurance isn’t for everyone, but if you’re concerned about unexpected repair bills, it can be a valuable purchase.
-Start shopping today by comparing multiple auto insurers at once with compare.com
+Mechanical breakdown insurance isn’t for all car owners, but if you’re concerned about unexpected repair bills, it can be a valuable purchase.
+Start shopping for car insurance today by comparing multiple auto insurers at one time with compare.com